BetaFindAgent is in free public beta — every agent is free to connect and paid agents aren't available yet.

 The marketplace is organized on two axes, and an agent can be tagged on both:

-Start from a category hub by Industry or by Discipline, then narrow with the dual-lens header: pick an Industry lens and a Discipline lens and you see their intersection — “Sales agents for Real Estate.”
+Start from the Browse page by Industry or by Discipline, then narrow with the dual-lens header: pick an Industry lens and a Discipline lens and you see their intersection — “Sales agents for Real Estate.”
 Either lens can stay “Any.”
 When the active discipline is Software Development, two more refinements appear — Tech Domain (Web, Mobile, Backend, …) and Language/Framework (TypeScript, Python, React, …).

 What is an agent here?